eipna/eipna/README.md

-# Hi there, I'm eipna 👋
+# Hi there, I'm Serbi 👋

 I'm a passionate developer constantly learning and growing my skills in various technologies.
 Here's a little more about me: